ORNL/software-catalog/about/faq.md

 1. Submit a pull request [updating the `input_lists.json` file]({{site.repo_url}}/{{site.repo_blob_path}}/{{site.repo_branch}}/_explore/input_lists.json) to add the new organization/repo’s name.
 This allows for the software catalog to continue including the project even after it moves.

-2. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories, including the `radiuss` tag, if applicable.
+2. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories.

 ### How do I contribute to an ORNL repo?